New-Generation Governance, Risk and Compliance are critical in SAP Environment

-Could someone in GRC influence organization-wide change?
+Could someone in GRC influence organisation-wide change?
 We believe they can.
 With a ‘courageously pragmatic’ approach one could advocate for company-wide change, possibly finding kindred spirits within the company, whilst at the same time pragmatically delivering GRC requirements within the prevailing framework.

 A lack of engaged business users has always been the Achilles heel of GRC.
 Research shows it is the leading cause of GRC implementation projects floundering.
-Engaged business users are more vital today than ever given the fluidity of organizational environments.
+Engaged business users are more vital today than ever given the fluidity of organisational environments.
 GRC must become a team sport.

 The GRC team need to ensure that access risk remains healthy if business users are not engaged.
 This is usually done in an episodic fashion, frequently timed to coincide with an audit.

 The power of engaged business users is manifold: there are many of them, and they know and understand their processes better than anyone.
 Giving these users the means to monitor and respond to the risks inherent in their processes provides a powerful first line of defence which in turn allows the GRC team to play a more strategic, value-adding role.